Tuugboat/StatLearn_Homework/FoodProject/Writing/FoodProject_Writeup.md

 clusters 9, 10, and 11.
-While these are expected to be close to one another, some pairings suggested here may surprise nonetheless: Orange and pepper in particular is a pairing that, while strange to most western palettes, is common in Indian and African foods, whereas peppermint and capsicum, a spicy pepper, would quite likely be off putting if used together.
+While these are expected to be close to one another, some pairings suggested here may surprise nonetheless: Orange and pepper in particular is a pairing that, while strange to most western palettes, is common in Indian and African ingredients, whereas peppermint and capsicum, a spicy pepper, would quite likely be off putting if used together.